-A TukTuk is a light, small and easy to ride vehicle in which up to 3 passengers can sit on a bench seated behind the driver and guide.
+A TukTuk is a light, small and easy to ride vehicle in which up to 3 passengers can sit on a bench seat behind the driver and guide.
 The sides of the vehicle are open so you can still have a great feeling of being outside and connected with the people and places.
 The village tour will last around 2 hours and takes you to farms, local houses, schools, milling machines, churches and much more.
-And who knows which fun encounters you will experience in this lively and colorful environment on this excursion.
+And who knows which fun encounters you will experience in this lively and colourful environment on this excursion.

 If you prefer to see the surrounding countryside with the flexibility of being on two wheels, then a bike tour is highly recommended.
 Guided by a guide you will cycle through the green surroundings of MtowaMbu during this 2-3 hour excursion.
-You drive through the village, banana plantations, rice fields and also stop at the shore of Lake Manyara National Park.
+You drive through the village, banana plantations, and rice fields and also stop at the shore of Lake Manyara National Park.
 This is where flamingos and wildebeest often mingle on the shore.